slowernews/wisdom-tldr/README.md

 One of the simplest habits that you can start implementing today is to shift all of your focus towards revenue generating activities.
 Plain and simple, if it is not going to earn you money, then don’t do it.
 Focus only on the activities that are going to push the envelope forward for you and your company and result in an influx of cash.
 If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow

+there's not a lot competition neither a lot of people looking for change. our biggest competitor is indifference and inaction. people are already solving their problems, better or worse. very few people are always researching for something better.

+as long as we’re not on the good side, we say ‘what the hell?’ because we don’t enjoy the middle ground.
+The middle ground is not helping us define who we are.
+Rather than trying to fix a problem that we see as mostly broken, it’s common for us to hope for a clean slate or a reset button of some kind.
+This is why mechanisms like Catholic confession are so powerful.
 -->